LightBoat9/StringTree/docs/modules/class_treenode.rst

 A node in the :ref:`Tree <tree>` that holds references to this nodes :ref:`parent <treenode.parent>`, biological and adopted :ref:`children <treenode.children>` and this nodes :ref:`string <treenode.string>` contents.

-.. note:: in this class path always refers to a string of the titles of each node joined by a period.
-    Example: "Grandparent.Parent.Child" is a path to the child TreeNode

 Instance Variables
 ------------------